app-generator/docs-old/content/getting-started-with/django.md

 ![Django - New project Default Page.](../../.gitbook/assets/django-framework-cover.jpg)

-### Tools and Environment
+## Tools and Environment

 To start using Django a few tools and libraries are required.
 Being a Python library, to run properly Django requires Python to be executed without exceptions and fully complete its mission.
-On top of this, other tools are recommended for a full-featured Django environment: &#x20;
+On top of this, other tools are recommended for a full-featured Django environment:

 * [Python3](https://www.python.org/) - the latest actively supported version of Python
 * [GIT](https://git-scm.com/) - a command-line tool used to download sources from [Github](https://github.com/)
 * Basic knowledge in working with [virtual environments](https://docs.python.org/3/tutorial/venv.html)

-> How to check Python installation&#x20;
+> How to check Python installation

 ```bash
 $ # Check Python version